 For the time being, younger generations are still heavier social media users than the older ones.
-Research from the Pew Research Center proves this.
-The chart also demonstrates that older generations are catching up.:

 The younger ones won’t give up their habits as they grow older.
 Instead, we can expect overall social media usage rates to grow even further.

 Hence, if you are thinking about how your offers can be found on the Internet, you shouldn’t focus on the obvious search engines too much.
 Instead of tickling the last bit of SEO, might be better off investing your resources in a variety of channels.Instead of focusing on SEO too much, invest your resources in social media channels Click To Tweet

 Our book recommendations for businesses on social media